 If you love yourself, you will find it easy to love others, if you feel important, you will make others feel the same.
 We make others feel what we truly are ourselves, deep within.
-If you want to feel all that you are not presently, all you have to do is start giving it to others, Nature will reciprocate.
+If you want to feel everything that you are not presently, all you have to do is start giving it to others, Nature will reciprocate.

-Go on! help someone feel special, make their day, express yourself.
+Go on! help someone feel special, make their day.
+Express yourself.

 The importance of self-love and self-importance cannot be overstated, just like the importance of self-esteem.
 The greater our self-esteem, the greater are our chances of success in the material or spiritual world.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 The questions below expand on this concept and how our self-esteem is dependent on the choices we make, And these choices, in turn, help us build self-esteem in a healthy way.

 With low self-esteem, our physical body is the most gullible and prominent victim.
 Some may respond to a lack of self-esteem by going into depression, drugs, or social isolation, but for many, they almost start disliking themselves.
 They start to believe that something’s wrong with them, that they are undeserving of what they have and even unworthy recipients of love.
 As such feelings deepen, it leads to chronic physical ailments or rapid weight gain.

 Beneath low self-esteem is the underlying feeling of I-am-no-good, a subtle sense of shame.
 What is the solution you may ask?